Skip to main content

 • Practice reviewing the state of the Workflow.

-• Understand the inherent reliability of Workflow functions.
+• Understand the inherent reliability of Workflow methods.

 Introduction